swaits/zellij-nav.nvim/README.md

 # zellij-nav.nvim

-This is a Neovim plugin which integrates window navigation with [zellij](https://github.com/zellij-org/zellij).
+This is a Neovim plugin, which integrates window navigation with [zellij](https://github.com/zellij-org/zellij).

-It creates four new commands which will move between windows inside Neovim (like `^w h` et. al.), but once it hits the edge of your editor it will attempt to switch to the next zellij pane.
+It creates four new commands, which will move between windows inside Neovim (like `^w h` et al.), but once it hits the edge of your editor it will attempt to switch to the next zellij pane.

 Commands: